Fulton County, Georgia: Georgia State Senate

+Georgia House of Representatives

 Politics

 Atlanta is the largest city in Fulton County, occupying the county's narrow center section and thus geographically dividing the county's northern and southern portions.
 Atlanta's last major annexation in 1952 brought over 118 sqmi into the city, including the affluent suburb of Buckhead.
 The movement to create a city of Sandy Springs, launched in the early 1970s and reaching fruition in 2005, was largely an effort to prevent additional annexations by the city of Atlanta, and later to wrest local control from the county commission.

 Fulton County is one of the most reliably Democratic counties in the entire nation.
-It has voted Democratic in every presidential election since 1876 except those of 1928 and in 1972, when George McGovern could not win a single county in Georgia.
+It has voted Democratic in every presidential election since 1876 except those of 1928 and 1972; in the latter, George McGovern did not win a single county in Georgia.
 The demographic character of the Democratic Party has changed, as conservative whites, previously its chief members in the South, have mostly shifted to the Republican Party.
 In Fulton County, Democrats are composed primarily of liberal urbanites of various ethnicities and a growing contingent of suburban voters.
-Except for a small sliver of Buckhead, the entire county is represented by Democrats in the U.S. House of Representatives, with David Scott representing the southern suburbs, Lucy McBath representing most of the northern suburbs, which had historically been reliably Republican, and John Lewis representing the core of Atlanta until his death on July 17, 2020.
-Lewis' seat is currently represented by Nikema Williams.
+Fulton is served by four Representatives in the House, with David Scott representing the southern suburbs, Lucy McBath representing Johns Creek, and John Lewis representing the core of Atlanta until his death on July 17, 2020.
+Lewis was succeeded by Nikema Williams.
+Republican Rich McCormick represents most of North Fulton.